-Clearing.

-Don't waste valuable time

-It's a good idea to speak to the university in person before applying for a place through Clearing to find out if the course is still available, whether your child meets the entry requirements, and whether the course is suitable for them.
+Find out what is available Use the UCAS website to find out which courses are available via Clearing.
+This will not be a full list of all university courses, but a list of all those that are available now that results have come out and universities know whether or not the students to whom they have offered places have met the grades.
+Of course, some courses will not appear because they are fully subscribed, but there will still be plenty of choices.
+In some cases, courses in which your child may have been interested but did not meet entry requirements might appear if many students failed to meet the entry requirements at the time of results.
+Some courses (such as Oxbridge and medicine) do not offer places through Clearing.
+Don't waste valuable time It's a good idea to speak to the university in person before applying for a place through Clearing to find out if the course is still available, whether your child meets the entry Useful links requirements, and whether the course is suitable for them.
 Students need to call themselves rather than have someone call on their behalf.
 The university is going to consider whether to offer them a place, not their representative!
 In some cases, the universities may make an offer over the phone - but if not, they will revert relatively quickly.
 It may seem obvious, but worth remembering: the most popular universities have the most applicants and field spare places first, so your child needs to be ready to act quickly to secure the best options.

-Keep focused during Clearing

-Clearing can only be used to apply for one course at a time, so it's important to make sure this is the right course.
+Clearing Plus is a new UCAS Clearing tool which will match unplaced undergraduate applicants to relevant courses with vacancies.
+Designed to help speed things up, UCAS uses what they know about your teen to suggest courses they might like to express an interest in.
+Your teen can access this tool by logging into their UCAS account and clicking on the button 'View Matches'.
+We recommend that your teen uses this alongside the Clearing search tool.
+Keep focused during Clearing Clearing can only be used to apply for one course at a time, so it's important to make sure this is the right course.
 A good way to do this is to research ahead of results, anticipating the need to use Clearing.
 If great results mean this extra research doesn't come in handy, so much the better; however, in the event of needing Clearing, it will be time very well spent.
 Check your child likes the university If time permits, your child should pay a visit if it's at a university they haven't visited before (if your child dislikes the atmosphere of the university, they're unlikely to perform well there); and all the other essential considerations continue to apply (regarding accommodation, distance from home, finance etc.).
 It's not sensible to take Clearing as a "last" attempt to get on any course, anywhere just to get to university.

-Stay positive

-Keep your child's spirits up.
+Stay positive Keep your child's spirits up.
 Clearing can be stressful and your child might not get a place on their first, second or even third attempt.
 But don't give up: persistence and determination are omnipotent!

-Respect deadlines
+UCAS Clearing search tool